JCULukeM/WeeklyLearningJournal/learningjournalprac4.md

 <b>Learning Activities</b>

-<p>Got ahead of myself and had already been using a local host for wordpress with loacal by flywheel</p>
+<p>Got ahead of myself and had already been using a local host for wordpress with local by flywheel</p>

 <b>Resources and Links</b>
 <p>https://www.linkedin.com/learning/wordpress-building-child-themes-3/level-up-to-wordpress-developer?u=2223545</P>